Dan O. -- Thursday, 8 June 2001, at 6:58 p.m.

 : wall cutout?

-I don't know.
-That is more a question for a home contractor (someone that does home renovations or construction) than about an appliance which this web site is about and my own personal experience is with.
+That is more a question for a home contractor (someone that does home renovations or construction) than for an appliance professional which deals with the appliance itself.
 Load bearing wall considerations are likely necessary as well as possibly building permits.

-You can read some instructions at the page linked below.
+You can read some installation instructions at the page linked below.

 : I would like to install a window unit through the wall.

-Most window air conditioners have side air louvers which are required for proper operation.
-In many cases the walls of a house are thick enough that they'd block off those side louvers (depending on the actual design of air conditioner and house).
-ANY reduction in their air movement will reduce cooling ability, increase energy consumption and likely lead to premature component failure of the fan motor ($$$), compressor ($$$+) or both.
+Most window air conditioners have side air louvers which need to be totally open and unobstructed for proper operation.
+In many cases the walls of a house are so thick that those side louvers would be obstructed if mounted through the wall.
+ANY reduction in air movement through the air conditioner will reduce cooling ability, increase energy consumption and likely lead to premature component failure of the fan motor ($$$), compressor ($$$+) or both.

 However you go about it, I *strongly* suggest you make it so the unit can be *easily* removed afterward for service.
 But make sure it isn't an easy access point for burglars.